straybiker/HA-load-balancer/README.md

 >    time_constant: 12
 >    precision: 2
 >```
 >sensor.netto_verbruik_huis is the raw household power consuption, netto_verbruik_huis_lp is used by the load balancer.
+This sensor can become negative if PV panels provide more power then being used by the household.

 ## Details
 This load balancer checkes every 10 seconds the current power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power.
 The total power to use, household + EV charger, is defined in an input helper parameter.